The automatic exchange of information (AEOI)

 • Name and identification number of SGKB

-• Total gross amount of interest, dividends and other income, as well as total gross proceeds from the sale or redemption of assets
+• Total gross amount of interest, dividends and other income, as well as total gross proceeds from the sale or redemption of

 Contact